- Future Students

 Lesli Cleveland, Ph.D., CCC-SLPDepartment Chair, Associate Professor310 North Riverpoint Blvd, Box B,Spokane, WA 99202Phone: 509.828.1328Email: email@example.com

-Lesli Cleveland is an associate professor and chair in the department of Communication Disorders.
+Lesli Cleveland is an associate professor and chair in the department of Communication Sciences and Disorders.
 She joined the department in January 2008.

 Lesli earned a BA degree in English from Emory University in Atlanta, GA.
 She completed her MA in 2000 and her PhD in 2009 at Louisiana State University in Baton Rouge.
 Lesli teaches courses in the areas of child language development and impairment, language and literacy, and multicultural issues.
 Her research interests include emergent and early literacy, service-learning within the field of communication disorders, and language development in the context of cultural and linguistic diversity.

 Doreen Nicholas, M.S., CCC-SLP, M.H.P.A.Clinic Director, Senior Lecturer310 North Riverpoint Blvd, Box V,Spokane, WA 99202Phone: 509.828.1333Email: Doreen.Nicholas@ewu.edu

 Doreen Nicholas is the Clinic Director of the University Hearing and Speech Clinic and senior lecturer joining the department of Communication Sciences and Disorders in 1995.

 Doreen received her M.S. in Communication Disorders from the University of Texas at Dallas.
 She also earned a Master of Health Policy Administration from Washington State University in 1998.
 Her interests include medical speech pathology, with emphasis in aphasia and dysphagia, as well as accent modification.
 She is also interested in the business practices of speech pathology and audiology.